Institute For Systematic Botany

 The Institute for Systematic Botany (ISB) was formed in 1990 with mission to promote basic research in plant systematics and to coordinate research, educational, and service programs at the University of South Florida.

-Current research projects at the ISB include the Atlas of Florida Vascular Plants, the Flora of Florida, and monographic and systematic studies.
+Current research projects at the ISB include the Atlas of Florida Plants, the Flora of Florida, and monographic and systematic studies.

 Richard P. Wunderlin